 - Tier III registrants have to verify every three months for the rest of their life

-Ten days before the verification date, the Bureau of Identification sends a verification form to the currently-listed address.
+At least ten days prior to the verification date, the Bureau of Identification sends a verification form to the currently-listed address.
 The post office cannot forward this form.
 You then have five days from receiving the form to fill it out and bring it, along with a new photo, to the local police station.

 Penalties for Not Registering as a Sex Offender in Maine